Sourdough Cinnamon Rolls with Brown Butter Cream Cheese Frosting

 This post may contain affiliate links for products and ingredients I use and recommend.
 For more information, see my affiliate disclosures.

 As they bake, your kitchen will take on a mouth-watering, buttery, cinnamon aroma.
-Topped with a brown butter cream cheese frosting, these rolls are decadent but balanced with a slight sourdough and cream cheese tang.
+The cinnamon rolls are decadent but balanced with a slight sourdough and cream cheese tang.

 Sourdough cinnamon rolls with brown butter cream cheese frosting close up